Juanjo4U/phone-catalogue-code-challenge/README.md

 with this structure even my friends who don't know much about coding are capable to understand what I'm doing.

-what I'd like to find a way to make code easier to read so people won't think that coding is hard and that's why I love functional programing and currying pattern cause I think that everyone can know exactly what this function does:
+I'd like to find a way to make code easier to read so people won't think that coding is hard and that's why I love functional programing and currying pattern cause I think that everyone can know exactly what this function does:

 **_const getPhoneList = fromPhoneGet('phoneList');_**